Home Viagra

 Most deaths that occurred in children taking Revatio, pictured above, were caused by pulmonary hypertension

 The FDA found that most of the deaths that occurred in children taking Revatio were caused by pulmonary hypertension, a broader health condition including PAH, and heart failure.
 These are among the most common causes of death in children with PAH.
-Revatio was never approved by the federal agency for use in children, and following the new information from the clinical trial, off-label use (or use not indicated or approved by the FDA) of the drug in pediatric patients was discouraged.
-These findings were therefore required by the FDA to be added to a new drug label for Revatio.
+The FDA never approved Revatio for use in children, and following the new information from the clinical trial, off-label use (use not indicated or approved by the FDA) of the drug in pediatric patients was discouraged.
+The FDA required Pfizer to add these findings to a new drug label for Revatio.

 In 2014, the FDA issued an update and clarification of its earlier recommendation.
 The FDA stated that the purpose of its prior communication was simply to raise awareness as to the higher risk of death in pediatric patients, but the recommendation “was not intended to suggest that Revatio should never be used in children.”
 The FDA concluded that it was up to health care professionals to consider whether the benefits of treatment are likely to outweigh the potential risks to their patients.